Skip to content

 What is a loan to value ratio?

-If you’re buying the same property with a deposit of £5,000 and borrowing £95,000 your LTV will be 95%.
+If you’re buying the same property with a deposit of £5,000 – and so borrowing £95,000 – your LTV will be 95%.

 In general, lenders reserve their best deals for people with lower LTVs as they are borrowing smaller amounts when compared to those with a high LTV.
+Lenders will view these borrowers as lower risk.

 There’s no minimum LTV, though a lower number is always better.
-But even if you can’t put together a big deposit, help is still available.
-There are also several 95% LTV mortgage deals available, which means that your deposit only needs to be 5% of the value of your new home.
+That said, even if you can’t put together a big deposit, help is still available.
+There are also several 95% LTV mortgage deals available, which means that you only need a deposit of 5%.

 Why is my loan-to-value ratio important?